quinn-p-mchugh/personal-website/blog-micro/2024/2024-03-13-get-feedback.md

 Feedback is an essential component of every well-performing complex system (you).
 It provides the information needed to adjust your behavior to produces the desired outcomes.

-Stop ruminating about what *might be* true and get feedback to better understand what *is* true.
+Stop ruminating about what *might* be true and get feedback to better understand what *actually is*.